If you have any questions about our services, please do not hesitate to contact us.

 We know that waiting time can be a difficult factor when you have made up your mind and want to get started.
 That's why we've done everything we can to minimise waiting times.

-Cryopreservation is a special process that allows cells and tissues to be stored for a long time (blastocysts max.
-5 years) for later use.
+Cryopreservation is a special process that allows cells and tissues to be stored for a long time for later use.
+Blastocysts can be stored to the woman turns 46 years old.
 Cells and tissues are frozen and stored at minus 196 degrees Celsius in liquid nitrogen.
 The name for this technique comes from the ancient Greek word "cryos," meaning "cold".

 While embryos are usually transferred anytime between day two and day five as part of IVF or ICSI, pregnancy rates may be improved if they are left in the incubator to develop to their blastocyst stage, when they are five or six days old.
 A blastocyst has many more cells than an embryo and, because of its longer development, may well be more viable for transfer and pregnancy.